ClaytonSeabaughGH/Bike-Sales-Analysis-Dashboard-Project/README.md

 # Bike Sales Analysis Dashboard Project

 ## Overview
-This project focuses on analyzing bike sales data to derive actionable insights and visualize trends.
-The analysis was conducted using SQL (MySQL) to clean, transform, and analyze the dataset, followed by the creation of a dashboard to present key findings.
+This project focuses on analyzing customer data to derive actionable insights and visualize trends to improve bike sales performance.
+The analysis was conducted using Excel, leveraging data cleaning, PivotTables, and interactive elements to create an insightful dashboard.

 ## Key Accomplishments
-- **Data Cleaning**: Utilized SQL to clean and prepare data from 2,361 companies for analysis.
-Applied a 4-step cleaning process:
-  1. Removed duplicates.
-  2. Standardized data formats.
-  3. Reviewed and addressed null and blank values.
-  4. Eliminated unnecessary rows and columns.

-- **Data Transformation**: Leveraged SQL techniques such as **JOINS** and **Common Table Expressions (CTEs)** to filter and transform raw data into a usable format.

-- **Data Analysis**: Applied **CTEs**, **RANK()**, and **aggregate functions** to identify trends and insights.
-Specifically, analyzed the top 5 companies with the most layoffs, segmented by year.

-- **Dashboard Creation**: Developed an interactive dashboard to visualize key metrics and insights derived from the analysis.
+- **Designed an interactive Excel dashboard** to visualize customer data and highlight key business drivers.
+- **Performed data cleaning and transformation**, addressing missing values, standardizing formats, and structuring data for analysis.
+- **Identified key trends**, such as the relationship between **income, gender, and bike purchases**, revealing that higher-income males were more likely to buy a bike.
+- **Created three PivotTable-based graphs** to display customer segmentation, income trends, and purchasing behavior.
+- **Integrated a slicer for interactivity**, allowing staff and stakeholders to dynamically filter and explore data.

 ## Tools & Technologies
-- **SQL (MySQL)**: For data cleaning, transformation, and analysis.
-- **Data Visualization Tools**: For creating the interactive dashboard (specify the tool used, e.g., Tableau, Power BI, or Excel).

-## Repository Structure
-- **SQL Scripts**: Contains the SQL queries used for data cleaning, transformation, and analysis.
+- **Microsoft Excel**: Used for data cleaning, transformation, and visualization.
-- **Data**: Includes the dataset(s) used for the analysis.
-- **Dashboard**: Files or screenshots of the final dashboard (if applicable).

-## How to Use This Repository
-1. Clone the repository to your local machine.
-2. Navigate to the `SQL Scripts` folder to review the SQL queries used for data cleaning and analysis.
-3. Explore the `Data` folder to access the dataset(s).
-4. Check the `Dashboard` folder for visualizations or instructions on how to view the final dashboard.
+- **PivotTables & Charts**: Leveraged to analyze trends and summarize data efficiently.
+- **Slicers**: Implemented to enhance dashboard interactivity and filtering options.

 ## Insights
-- Identified the top 5 companies with the highest layoffs, categorized by year.
-- Discovered trends in layoffs over time, providing actionable insights for stakeholders.
+- Higher-income individuals, particularly males, were more likely to purchase a bike.
+- Income disparities existed between customers who bought bikes and those who didn't.
+- Customer segmentation revealed distinct purchasing patterns based on demographics such as gender and region.

 ## Future Enhancements
-- Expand the dataset to include additional years or industries for broader analysis.
+- Expand the dataset to include additional years or geographic regions for broader analysis.
-- Incorporate machine learning models to predict future layoff trends.
+- Introduce predictive modeling in Excel using regression analysis to forecast future sales trends.
-- Enhance the dashboard with additional interactive features.
+- Enhance the dashboard with additional KPIs and visualizations for deeper insights.